netgainsystems/docs/content/getting_started/emedge/_index.md

 * <a href="/getting_started/emedge/netgain-agent">Install and configure</a>
 -->

+# About filebeat
+**filebeat** is a lightweight software that runs on your managed hosts.
+It is a lightweight, open-source log shipper that collects logs from various sources and forwards them to emedge.
+It monitors the log files or locations that you specify, collects log events, and then sends them to emedge for processing

+* <a href="/getting_started/emedge/Filebeat">Install and configure</a>

 # About metricbeat
 **metricbeat** is a lightweight software that runs on your managed hosts.
 It collects monitoring and performance data from hosts and sends them to **emedge** for aggregation and forwarding to **central monitoring site**, where you can analyze the data.